davidkhala/fabric-common/nodejs/admin/README.md

 - Or you could use method `getSpecificBlock` in `signingIdentity.js` to get genesis block from orderer

 ### Channel Update
-Tutorial WIP
+See in `channelUpdate.js`, Align with fabric-common design, you could either on below as channel configuration content
+- `useEnvelope(envelope)` for cases if you have already a signed configUpdate envelop from CLI `peer channel signconfigtx ...`
+- `useSignatures(config, signatures)` for cases if you have in-memory config object, signingIdentity and signatures done by fabric-sdk-node. `All within nodejs` fashion

 ### Chaincode Package
-There is multiple way we could make archive.
-My sample use `chaincodePackage.js` in `npm khala-fabric-sdk-node`
+There are multiples way we could make archive.
+A sample use `chaincodePackage.js` in `npm khala-fabric-sdk-node`

 ### Chaincode Install
-- See in `lifeCycleProposal.installChaincode`
+See in `lifeCycleProposal.installChaincode`

 ### Chaincode Approve
-- See in `lifeCycleProposal.approveForMyOrg`
+See in `lifeCycleProposal.approveForMyOrg`

 ### Chaincode Commit
-- See in `lifeCycleProposal.commitChaincodeDefinition`
+See in `lifeCycleProposal.commitChaincodeDefinition`

 ### Discovery service
-- SlimDiscoveryService in `discovery.js`
+SlimDiscoveryService in `discovery.js`
+- It returns the raw representation of discovery result.
+No further object rebuild inside.